lhhiep2204/Locify/docs/Locify_System_Architecture.md

    - **Firebase Authentication**: Manages user authentication and token verification.
    - **Firebase Storage**: Stores images and collection icons, managed by clients for uploads and by the backend for deletions.
 3. **External Services**:
-   - **Google Maps SDK**: Provides map rendering, search, and navigation for both iOS and Android.
+   - **Google Maps SDK**: Map rendering, search, navigation for Android and as an option for iOS.
+   - **MapKit**: Default map provider for iOS, switchable to Google Maps SDK via Settings.

 ---